 Safety, privacy, or both?

+That’s where a virtual private network’s secured browsing comes in.
 A VPN can provide anonymity and security when you’re online, in part by hiding your IP address and encrypting your Internet traffic.